ballerina-platform/ballerina-dev-website/learn/get-started/write-a-grpc-service-with-ballerina.md

 To create a simple service definition in Protocol Buffers, follow these steps:

-1. Create a new directory named `grpc` in a preferred location (this is your main directory).
+1. Create a new directory named `grpc_sample` in a preferred location (this is your main directory).

-2. Inside the `grpc` directory, create a new service definition file (i.e., `helloworld.proto`).
+2. Inside the `grpc_sample` directory, create a new service definition file (i.e., `helloworld.proto`).

 3. Copy the service definition below to the `helloworld.proto` file.
   > **Info:** This sample service definition is taken from the [Quick start](https://grpc.io/docs/languages/go/quickstart/) guide on the gRPC official site.